chasgames/EZ-Server-Alerting/README.md

 # What is this?
-Simple Linux(🐧) server alerting⏰, which sends push notifications to your devices 📱💻
+Simple Linux(🐧) server alerting, which sends push notifications to your devices 📱💻

 There are three parts to this script:
 - 👨‍⚕️Health Alerts (CPU,RAM,DISK)